三.1.4 . 会友应委任一名独立注册会计师，以汇编、审阅或审计本堂次年的财务报告。为清楚起见，汇编选项只有在满足第五章第5.7条列出的所有条件时才能使用。

-3.1.
+7.3.1.
 If the Nominating Committee wishes to consider one of its members for nomination, that person must withdraw from the Nominating Committee meeting while the decision is being made regarding the nomination.

-4. The Nominating Committee must establish its process for considering potential nominees.
+7.4.
+The Nominating Committee must establish its process for considering potential nominees.

-6.1.
+7.6.1.
 The proposed nominee must consent to being nominated before the Nominating Form is submitted to the Lead Pastor.

-7. Such nomination must be included on the ballot without being vetted by the Nominating Committee.
+7.7.
+Such nomination must be included on the ballot without being vetted by the Nominating Committee.

-Article VIII – General
+Part VIII – General

-1. No offering for outside agencies will be solicited without the approval of the Board.
+8.1.
+No offering for outside agencies will be solicited without the approval of the Board.

-2. Active Members may inspect the records of the church with the exception of the proceedings (minutes) of the Board and individual donor records other than the member’s own.
+8.2.
+Members may inspect the records of the church with the exception of the proceedings (minutes) of the Board and individual donor records other than the member’s own.

-Article IX – Amendments
+Part IX – Amendments

-1. Bylaw amendments may be proposed by the Board and submitted to the District Superintendent for approval by the District Executive Committee.
+9.1.
+Bylaw amendments may be proposed by the Board and submitted to the District Superintendent for approval by the District Executive Committee.

-2. Amendments will be valid only after being approved by the District Executive Committee and adopted by special resolution of the Active Members present at a duly called meeting for such purpose.
+9.2.
+Amendments will be valid only after being approved by the District Executive Committee and adopted by special resolution of the Active Members present at a duly called meeting for such purpose.

 Adopted: May 28th, 2017, Organizational Meeting